Are you a new blogger?

-How do you go about writing a good attention-grabbing blog post title then?
+How do you write a great blog post?
+First, ask yourself how do I go about writing a good attention-grabbing blog post title?

 I suggest you start with a working title for your post and craft your content.
 Then come back and work on the finalized headline, implementing as many of the tips below as you can.